-There are many different factors that can cause overactive bladder.
-The way our bodily functions react and respond to one another can differ from person to person.
-Therefore, a condition like overactive bladder usually requires specific and individualized treatment based on your comfort level. (x) (x)
+Many factors can cause an overactive bladder.
+The way your body functions, reacts, and responds to organs working together or not working together differs from person to person.
+Therefore, a condition like an overactive bladder usually requires specific and individualized treatment based on your comfort level. (x) (x)

 Overactive Bladder Remedies and Supplements

 Discovering the underlying cause of your overactive bladder will assist you in finding the proper treatment and lifestyle changes to pursue.
-There are a number of home remedies and supplements that can aid in easing or even eliminating symptoms related to an overactive bladder.
-Of course, it is important to consider other medications in your regimen.
-It is best that you consult your doctor before implementing dietary supplements in order to avoid adverse reactions and side effects.
+There are several home remedies and supplements that can ease or even eliminate symptoms related to an overactive bladder.
+Of course, it is essential to consider other solutions in your regimen.
+You should consult your doctor before implementing dietary supplements to avoid adverse reactions and side effects.